Sakania

-Sakania is a town in Haut-Katanga Province, in the Congo Pedicle, in the far south of the Democratic Republic of Congo, near the border with Zambia.
-It is located at an elevation of 1278m asl, therefore it has a cool climate.
+Sakania is the seat of Sakania Territory in Haut-Katanga Province in the far south of the Democratic Republic of Congo.
+It is in the Congo Pedicle, near the border with Zambia.
+The town sits at the high altitude of 1278 m above sea level, and accordingly has a relatively cool climate.

-Between 1935 and 1939 it recorded one of the lowest temperatures in the history of the country, with -1.5 °C.
+Between 1935 and 1939 it recorded one of the lowest temperatures in the history of the country, -1.5 C.

 The town is close to Frontier copper mine, one of the largest in the country.

-On the other side of the near borderline is the Zambian city of Ndola in the Copperbelt Province.
+On the other side of the DRC-Zambian border is the city of Ndola in Copperbelt Province.

 Transport

 The city is served by the operating sections of the Cape to Cairo Railway.
 It has a station on the railway between Ndola in the south and Lubumbashi in the north-west.